-Livestock waste is a valuable resource when properly managed that provides essential nutrients to cropland and lessens the need for commercial fertilizer.
+When properly managed, livestock waste is a valuable resource that provides essential nutrients to cropland and lessens the need for commercial fertilizer.
 We oppose the defining of animal manure, waste or nutrients as being considered hazardous and regulated under federal "Superfund" law, the Comprehensive Environmental Response Compensation and Liability Act of 1980 (CERCLA) and the Emergency Planning and Community Right-to-Know Act (EPCRA).

 Animal-feeding operations should be regulated beginning at the local level.
-Cost-sharing for regulatory compliance should be made available and targeted to family-sized producers.
+Costsharing for regulatory compliance should be made available and targeted to family-sized producers.